Tell me more ×

 It's like saying that English has two strains, a Latin strain and a Germanic strain, and therefore, two words, e.g. "chair" and "stool," for many words.
 "Chair" comes from the French "chaise" and "stool" from the German "Stuhl."
 It's like saying that a French or German speaker could understand all the French/German derived words in the English language, and with some knowledge of English, could be understood using those words of his/her language that is part of English.

-if you studing them together, you will be confused by their appeared similar but actually different.
+If you studying them together, you will be confused because they seem similar but are actually different.

 Knowing Kanji can be both an advantage and otherwise.